GromovoiStanislav/NestJS-Microservices/README.md

 - 32 - NestJS Microservices monorepo with TCP, Redis, NATS...
 - 33 - NestJS Microservices monorepo with gRPC (ts-proto)
 - 34 - NestJS microservice with Kafka simple example
+- 35 - Example of a gRPC (ts-proto) microservice